Corporate Governance

 Basic Perspective

 One tenet of the Toyoda Precepts, which serves as our corporate creed, states “Always be studious and creative, striving to stay ahead of the times.”
-Under this tenet, Toyota Industries encourages inventions and leverages them in its business strategies.
-In addition, we proactively acquire and utilize rights on intellectual properties as they are an important management resource.
+Under this tenet, Toyota Industries proactively makes investments in research and development, protects and uses the resulting intellectual properties, such as inventions and know-how, and leverages them in the strategies of each business.
+In addition, we make sure to acquire rights on intellectual properties both in and outside Japan and seek to prevent infringement of these rights while working to increase our corporate value by holding intellectual properties.

 Implementation Structure and the Number of Patent Applications